xzl01/ghc/docs/users_guide/runtime_control.rst

     .. index::
        single: allocation area, chunk size

+    Set the allocation area chunksize.
+Setting ``-n0`` means the allocation area is not divided into chunks.

     [Example: ``-n4m`` ] When set to a non-zero value, this option divides the allocation area (``-A`` value) into chunks of the